airpair/the-essence-of-spring-data-neo4j-4/post.md

     //Getters and setters
 }
 ```

-### Transient entities

-If you have objects which are not to be persisted to the graph, annotate them with `@Transient`.
-This annotation applies to both classes and fields.

 ## Converters
 Neo4j supports the following types of property values- numeric, boolean, String and arrays of them.